 - High flow air purifiers are being used in optical area and in exam room, utilizing germicidal UVC lamps and Needlepoint Bipolar Ionization technology to neutralize airborne pathogens.

 - A limited number of patients will be allowed in our office at one time.
 Patients and customers will be asked to wait outside or in their cars until we can accommodate them.
-Simple glasses adjustments or order pick-ups may be completed outside to minimize waiting times.

 - Please arrive alone without guests or family members.
 Minors may be accompanied by one adult.
 Other siblings or family members who cannot wait in the car should be left at home.